santanupattanayak/santanupattanayak.github.io/_posts/2025-09-10-Universal-Approximation-Theorem.md

 ## The Universal Approximation Theorem

-The earliest rigorous versions were proved independently by Cybenko (1989) and Hornik, Stinchcombe, and White (1989).
+The earliest rigorous versions of UAT were proved independently by Cybenko (1989) and Hornik, Stinchcombe, and White (1989).
 One simplified version is:

 Let $$\sigma: \mathbb{R} \rightarrow \mathbb{R} $$ be any continuous squashing function such as sigmoid.
 Then for any continuous function $$f$$ defined on the cube $$[0,1]^{n}$$ and for any tolerance $$\epsilon \gt 0$$ there exists a neural network of the form